lllyasviel/stable-diffusion-webui-forge/README.md

 Another very important change that Forge brings is **Unet Patcher**.
 Using Unet Patcher, methods like Self-Attention Guidance, Kohya High Res Fix, FreeU, StyleAlign, Hypertile can all be implemented in about 100 lines of codes.

+Thanks to Unet Patcher, many new things are possible now and supported in Forge, including SVD, Z123, masked Ip-adapter, masked controlnet, photomaker, etc.

 **No need to monkey patch UNet and conflict other extensions anymore!**

 # Screenshots of Comparison